Skip to main content

 ME 715.W01: Emerging Media in Strategic Communication

-In this course students will learn how new and emerging media technologies are being integrated into advertising and public relations campaigns, and how they are being used to deliver traditional messages in novel times and spaces.
+Students learn how new and emerging media technologies are being integrated into advertising and public relations campaigns, and how they are being used to deliver traditional messages in novel times and spaces.
 In an increasingly competitive and diversified media space, communicators are finding new ways to reach their intended audiences.
-This course will foster an understanding of the roles and limitations of new media for delivering messages and engaging with key audiences, the public, and markets while allowing students to critically analyze how to best utilize new media to connect with consumers.
+This course fosters an understanding of the roles and limitations of new media for delivering messages and engaging with key audiences, the public, and markets while allowing students to critically analyze how to best utilize new media to connect with consumers.

-3.0 credits, typically runs in the fall semester, regularly taught by Dr. Tania Rosas-Moreno and Dr. Greg Hoplamazian
+3.0 credits, typically runs in the fall semester, regularly taught by Dr. Greg Hoplamazian and Dr. Tania Rosas-Moreno

 ME 720.W01: The User Experience

-This course will review the latest theories and research methods developed to better understand how and why people use new media technologies.
-Students will cover a diverse range of perspectives on how users come to identify and make meaning from media, individual motivations and behavior, and the role of user communities.
-Students will then review and apply the latest qualitative methods used by scholars and media companies to better understand target user groups, including usability studies, focus groups, interviews, and web-based surveys.
+Reviews the latest theories and research methods developed to better understand how and why people use new media technologies.
+Students cover a diverse range of perspectives on how users come to identify and make meaning from media, individual motivations and behavior, and the role of user communities.
+Students then review and apply the latest qualitative methods used by scholars and media companies to better understand target user groups, including usability studies, focus groups, interviews, and web-based surveys.

 3.0 credits, typically runs in the fall semester, regularly taught by Dr. Mas Biswas